LjubicaLoncarek/Mono/ai-assisted-testing/ADDITIONAL_BUGS.md

 [AI-assisted]
 BUG_3

-Title: Not enough information about password rule.
+Title: Not enough information about the password rule.
 Description: When registering a new user and entering a password which is to short, the application does not tell you how long the password needs to be.
 Severity: Medium
 Priority: Medium

 Steps to reproduce:
 1. Go to registration page: "http://demo.baasic.com/angular/starterkit-photo-gallery/register".
-2. Enter your email into the "Email" Text Box.
+2. Enter a password into the "Password" field: 12345
-3. Enter your username.
+3. Enter a password into the "Confirm Password" field: 12345
-4. Enter you password
+4. Click outside of the password field.
+5. Observe that application reports a "Password too short." message but does not say how long it should be.

 Expected result: Password to short, it needs to have at least 7 characters.
 Actual result: Password to short.